gdoct/IPTVScheduler/README.md

 # IPVCR: A Docker-based IPTV Recorder / Scheduler
 ![image](https://github.com/user-attachments/assets/7c23f585-7103-4eda-aa75-ba20adfd9c4b)

-A simple web VCR in a docker image
+A web VCR in a docker image.
+This started out as a project so that I could schedule ffmpeg to record some tv.
+How complex can a simple wrapper for the Linux ```at``` command become?
+But this has quickly evolved into a semi-overengineered project complete with security, configuration management, full CI/CD, and more planned.

 ## Features

-- React-based web interface for managing IPTV recordings
+- Modern React-based web interface with syntax highlighting for task scripts
-- Schedule recordings by time and channel.
+- Schedule and manage IPTV recordings with flexible timing options
-- Allows timezone offsets between user and server.
+- Real-time timezone offset handling between user interface and server
-- Records IPTV streams (http) through ```ffmpeg```
-- Schedules recordings through ```at```
-- Easy configuration through the web interface
-- Support for large channel lists ( > 100 mb)
+- Advanced M3U playlist management with support for very large channel lists (>100 MB)
+- Channel search functionality with filtering options
-- Requires authentication
+- Secure authentication system with JWT token-based access control
+- Task script editing capabilities with syntax highlighting
+- Flexible FFmpeg configuration for optimal recording quality
+- Robust scheduling through Linux `at` command (Linux) or Task Scheduler (Windows)
+- Comprehensive settings management (media paths, data storage, SSL)
+- Docker-ready with full containerization support
+- Multi-platform support (Linux-first with Windows compatibility)
+- RESTful API for programmatic control

 ## Screenshot